d-bl/MAE-gf/docs/counting-snow/index.md

 6 pairs / threads
 -----------------

-We have three main groups shown by the diagrams below, black goes in, grey goes out.
+We have three main groups of snowflakes shown by the diagrams below.
+Pairs start at black lines and end at grey lines.
-Sorry, problems with SVG arrows in HTML.
-The last group is in turn divided in two groups.
+Please note the difference in the horizontal marks.

 ![](compose.svg)

-Research tells us we have 230+325+(98+56=154)=709 families of pair diagrams for six pair snowflakes.
-Details follow.
+There are many ways how the pairs can get reordered after making a snowflake, or in other words: how we can draw straight lines connecting each black line in a hexagon with a grey line within the same hexagon.
+The same reordering might be achieved in multiple ways of curved lines that form valid pair diagrams, we call these groups a family.

+The details that follow per group tell us we have 230+325+149=704 families.
-Varying stitches for each family member gives an ocean of options.
+Varying stitches for each family-member gives an ocean of options.

 ### All pairs entering before any pair leaves